wangkaibule/wmd/Readme.md

 	* Removed top level frame pollution, forcing WMD to run only in its own document.
 	* Removed the automatic conversion from Markdown to HTML when the form is submitted.
 	* Removed the automatic addition of http:// to image urls, preventing the entry of relative addresses.
+	* Added dynamic toolbar layouts
 	* Numerous bug fixes.
 6. On May 29th, 2011, ChiperSoft began a total rewrite of the WMD editor for version 3.0.
 The vast majority of the old code was replaced, and the editor architecture was redesigned around a plugin based editor platform.

 ###License

-WMDEditor 3 is Copyright (c) 2011, Jarvis Badgley and is licensed under an [MIT License](http://github.com/chipersoft/wmd/raw/master/LICENSE).
+WMDEditor 3 is Copyright (c) 2011, Jarvis Badgley and is licensed under an [MIT License](http://github.com/chipersoft/wmd/raw/master/LICENSE).